THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 • Great for beginners and all ages

-• Stable – vs tripods that tend to shake when touched
+• Stable – compared to tripods that tend to shake when touched

-If you ask a Dob user, they’ll say Dobsonians are less frustrating to use than others.
-Dobs are a larger scope but are easy to take out and set up.
+If you ask a Dob user, they’ll say Dobsonians are good because they’re less frustrating to use than others.
+Dobs are a bulkier scope but are easy to take out and set up.
 They are also easy to use and more stable than those mounted on tripods (which tend to shake when touched).

-Price: The main advantage and reason most beginners opt for a Dobsonian is the price.
+The big advantage and the main reason most beginners opt for a Dobsonian is the price.
+But don’t confuse this with cheap!

-Dobsonians have a simple design of a tube, a set of optics, and a basic mount and it’s this design that makes them cheaper than other types of telescopes offering the same aperture size and power.
+Dobsonians have a simple design of a tube, a set of optics, and a basic mount and it’s this design that makes them more economical than other types of telescopes offering the same aperture size and power.

-To further understand this…Mirrors cost less than lenses, which are the optics used in refractors and Schmidt-Cassegrain telescopes, and so the Dobsonians can be made more cheaply than other types of telescopes.
+To further understand this…they use mirrors, which cost less than lenses, the optics used in refractors and Schmidt-Cassegrain telescopes, and so the Dobsonians can be made more cost-effectively than other types of telescopes.

 The bigger the aperture, the more it gathers light, right?
 The more light-gathering ability the more you will be able to observe the fainter details.
 You can buy a good-sized aperture in a Dobsonian for less than you would any other telescope type.